caiden20000/BookingSystem/readme.md

 - [ ] Create a Chef name resolver service
 - [ ] Integrate the name resolvers into the controller

-- [ ] Begin working on the API "Microservice" Project
+- [x] Begin working on the API "Microservice" Project
+- [x] Make it connect to the same H2 instance